NEW WORK DEVELOPMENT

 Each year American Blues Theater accepts worldwide submissions of original, unpublished full-length plays.
 The winning play will be selected by Artistic Director Gwendolyn Whiteside and the theater’s Ensemble.
 The playwright receives a monetary prize of $1,250 and a developmental workshop or staged reading at American Blues Theater in Chicago.
 Cash prizes are awarded to finalists and semi-finalists too.
 All proceeds of the administrative fee are distributed for playwrights’ cash prizes.

-Submissions for the 2020 Blue Ink Playwriting Award are accepted between July 1 – Aug 31, 2019.
+Submissions for the 2020 Blue Ink Playwriting Award are now closed.
 Semi-finalists, finalists, and the award winner will be notified January – March 2020.

 2019 BLUE INK WINNER